RolphR/networking-in-gcp-terraform/01-multiple_network_interfaces/README.md

 ## IP Address Management

-Each network has a Class B range (`/16`) assigned, with the first Class C (`/24`) assigned to the routing `appliance` subnet.
+Each network has a `/16` assigned, with the first `/24` assigned to the routing `appliance` subnet.
 The first usable ip address in the `appliance` subnets (`10.x.0.2/32`) is assigned to an Internal Passthrough Loadbalancer.
 This loadbalancer allows for multiple Compute Instances to act as networking/routing/firewall appliance.

-This layout was chosen to optimize on routing rules inside the `appliance` vm.
+This layout was chosen to optimize on routing rules inside the `appliance` vm, and to make routing predictable for humans.

 Multiple appliances are outside the scope of this example.